STORY BEHIND THE PHOTOS

 What is Photojournalistic Wedding Photography?

 True Wedding Photojournalism may or may not be for you.
 And there is nothing wrong with that!
 But hopefully this helps to clarify what true photojournalistic wedding photography looks like and what it is all about.
 It is so much more than just a “Buzz Word” to throw on a website.
 I could go on and on with photos like the samples above.
-But I have some more articles to write and as I sit here, waiting for this 2020 pandemic to come to an end, I know that I will also have so many more of these types of photographs to create in the years to come!
+But I have some more articles to write and I know that I will also have so many more of these types of photographs to create in the years to come!
 Which I’ll update this article with in the future!